onestardao/WFGY/TensionUniverse/BlackHole/Q119_meaning_of_probability.md

 ### References

-1. A. N. Kolmogorov, "Foundations of the Theory of Probability", 1933, English translation by N. Morrison, Chelsea Publishing, 1950.
+1. A. N. Kolmogorov, “Foundations of the Theory of Probability”, 1933, English translation by N. Morrison, Chelsea Publishing, 1950.
-2. B. de Finetti, "Theory of Probability", Volumes 1 and 2, Wiley, 1974 and 1975.
+2. B. de Finetti, “Theory of Probability”, Volumes 1 and 2, Wiley, 1974 and 1975.
-3. D. Lewis, "A Subjectivist's Guide to Objective Chance", in "Philosophical Papers, Volume 2", Oxford University Press, 1986.
+3. D. Lewis, “A Subjectivist’s Guide to Objective Chance”, in “Philosophical Papers, Volume 2”, Oxford University Press, 1986.
-4. A. Hajek, "Interpretations of Probability", Stanford Encyclopedia of Philosophy, first published 2002, substantive revision 2012.
+4. A. Hajek, “Interpretations of Probability”, Stanford Encyclopedia of Philosophy, first published 2002, substantive revision 2012.

 ---